 All roof types require regular inspections.
 Start with your attic and ceiling, as they can provide early warning signs of roof issues.
 If you spot any signs of water damage, especially around skylights, your roof may have a leak that requires roof leak repair.

-Conducting frequent roof inspections can help you identify minor issues before they have a chance to escalate, saving you from unnecessary roof repair costs.
-Each season, examine roof shingles for signs of damage, excessive wear, and other signs of deterioration.
+Conducting frequent roof inspections can help you identify minor issues before they escalate, saving you from unnecessary roof repair costs.
+Each season, examine roof shingles for damage, excessive wear, and other signs of deterioration.
 Call a roofing contractor if you notice missing roof shingles.

 2. Keep Your Roof and Gutters Clean

-To unclog your gutters, remove leaves, sticks, and other debris.
-Cleaning the gutters every couple of years is sufficient to prevent a clog on a new roof, but increase the frequency as your roof ages.
-Aim to inspect and clean your gutters at least twice per year or every three months if trees are nearby.
+Remove leaves, sticks, and other debris to unclog your gutters.
+Cleaning your gutters once a year may be sufficient to prevent clogs in a new system, but you should increase the frequency as your roof and gutters age.
+Aim to inspect and clean your gutters at least twice yearly or every three months if trees are nearby.
+Consider the installation of gutter guards as well.

 3. Treat Plant Growth on Your Roof

-Moss, algae, and lichen can grow on a roof, especially in damp or shaded areas on different roof shapes.
-They can trap moisture and lead to serious roof damage if not addressed.
+Moss, algae, and lichen can grow on a roof in damp or shaded areas.
+If not addressed, they can trap moisture and lead to serious roof damage.

-If you notice plant growth like moss on your roof, hire a professional roof washer to remove any existing moss growth and apply preventative products containing zinc and copper to inhibit regrowth.
-If you want to remove algae from your roof, clean them with a bleach solution.
+If you notice plant growth on your roof, hire a professional roof washer to remove it and apply preventative products containing zinc and copper to inhibit regrowth.
+You can also handle this task yourself—just be sure to practice good ladder safety when removing moss from your roof.

 4. Maintain Trees and Plants

 Maintaining the landscaping around your home can also aid in roof maintenance.
-Trim trees and plants close to your home to prevent debris accumulation and damage from falling tree branches.
+Trim trees and plants close to your home to prevent debris accumulation.
 Ensure tree limbs are at least 10 feet from your roof to prevent damage during storms and high winds.
+Removing overhanging branches will also minimize shade and moisture on your roof, which helps prevent rot and moss growth.

 5. Don’t Wait To Make Repairs